clearlinux/clear-linux-documentation/source/ac-dpdk.rst

       $ echo "0000:03:00.0" > /sys/bus/pci/drivers/pci-stub/bind
       $ echo "8086 1521" > /sys/bus/pci/drivers/pci-stub/remove_id

 #.
-Assign to kvm virtual machine (guest) the unbound NICs previously noted.
+Assign to the KVM virtual machine (guest) the unbound NICs previously noted.
 Modify the
    ``start_qemu.sh`` script in ``qemu-system-x86_64`` arguments, and add the lines with the host's NICs information::